 Kaiser Franz Josefs Höhe (2,369 m) – Lookout Point of Grossglockner and rapidly receding Pasterze Glacier.
 There is a visitor center and a large parking garage here.
 This is the starting point for the Gamsgrubenweg.
 Gamsgrubenweg is 2 hour hike that begins at Kaiser-Franz-Josefs-Höhe.
 A series of tunnels usher take you closer to a Pasterze Glacier Viewpoint and it is an easy hike that everyone can enjoy.

-Best time to drive on the Grossglockner High Alpine Road
+Best time to drive on the Grossglockner Alpine Pass

 Tips for driving on the Grossglockner Mountain Road